sholokhovalexey/active-noise-control/ANC_contoller_design.md

 In summary, given the frequency response of the plant (secondary path), a feedback controller can be designed by solving a constrained optimization problem.
 The problem includes the objective function defined by magnitude of the weighed sensitivity function, and the constraints outlined before.

 Due to discretization, the number of frequency points used in the calculations should be large enough to ensure that the values of $L(\omega)$ between two frequency points are still outside the forbidden region.
+To address this issue and also to reduce computational complexity, we used non-uniformly discretized spectra, similar to [^3].

 #### Solver